Spenbert02/FisnarRobotPlugin/readme.md

 when it does this 'flipping'.
 - The Fisnar must be using an output i/o card.
 This card forks the output of the Fisnar using the i/o port, and allows for multiple dispensers to be used.
-The Fisnar command system that is used looks very different depending on whether or not the output i/o card is being used.
 This plugin assumes the output i/o card __is__ being used, so as to support conversion of multiple extruder prints.
-In the future, work may be done to add support for setups that do not use the Fisnar i/o card.
-For reference, an image of a Fisnar i/o card is shown below.

 ![](docs/doc_pics/io_card.png)